The Complete

 Mindful Gauges

-In this session, you’ll learn about an essential tool of discernment that supports choice, agency, and, ultimately, trauma recovery.
+In this session, you’ll explore Mindful Gauges—a powerful tool of discernment that empowers choice, enhances agency, and drives trauma recovery by supporting mindful self-awareness.

 Generating Safety

-In Module Two, you’ll learn a series of embodied mindfulness practices to support safety and self-regulation in mindfulness practice.
+In Module Two, you’ll engage in a series of embodied mindfulness practices specifically designed to foster safety, enhance self-regulation, and cultivate a foundation of trust.

 Trauma and Resilience

-In Module Three, you’ll discover how resilience and resourcing practices support safety, self-regulation, and ultimately help widen the window of tolerance.
+In Module Three, you’ll explore how resilience and resource-based practices are integral to supporting safety and self-regulation, and how they ultimately expand the Window of Tolerance, fostering deeper trauma recovery.

 Trauma-Sensitive Body Scans